FgBierwart/KOSTA-Toolbox/README.md

   ```
 - According to parameter *basis* and the structure *s*, the different paremeter of the basis functions are given.
 For sinstance where monomials are used:

-- trunction is a parameter which indicates which projection we are using.
+- *trunction* is a parameter which indicates which projection we are using.
+This is a summarize by the following picture where dashed arrow indicate polynomial approximation computed using either Taylor or a min-max approximation.

 # Validation of the Lyapunov function